 content and delivers that content to targeted audiences online, on their mobile devices, and on television.
 We have built a vibrant and well-recognized local media operation around a team of talented content creators, a signature cinematic look to video content, a

 proprietary social engagement platform, and an award winning local website.

 “Sunnyvale, Texas is a town of 5,000 residents who live in the eastern part of Dallas County – only 20 minutes from Dealey Plaza in Downtown Dallas.
-The Sunnyvale Independent School District will lead a volunteer day of service to honor the memory of President John F. Kennedy with a project benefiting the Sunnyvale Library, and incorporating the participation of the Sunnyvale Chamber of Commerce and the Sunnyvale Garden
+The dissertation or thesis Sunnyvale Independent School District will lead a volunteer day of service to honor the memory of President John F. Kennedy with a project benefiting the Sunnyvale Library, and incorporating the participation of the Sunnyvale Chamber of Commerce and the Sunnyvale Garden

 Historically, the Town of Sunnyvale is a young Dallas County community.
 However, this active and growing Town has its roots from the settlement days of Texas.
 Four rural hamlets, Long Creek, New Hope, Hattersville, and Tripp merged in 1953 to form Sunnyvale.
 Homesteaders settled the Long Creek hamlet in about 1845.
 This historic hamlet was located along Long Creek.
 New Hope became a center of rural commerce when Mr. Tinsley purchased land for a store building in 1885.
 This hamlet was organized at today’s intersection of Belt Line Road and Town East Boulevard.
 East of New Hope, Mr. Boyd Hatter settled on land near the Trinity East Fork River and started a school.
 The Tripp Community was at the intersection